LightForm-group/texture-strength-comparison/README.md

 3. `texture_strength_comparison_desy_2020-21.ipynb` A notebook analysing texture intensity changes from a series of synchrotron measurements recorded during high temperature deformation of Ti-6Al-4V compression specimens, at different temperatures and strain rates.
 The texture data was fitted using Continuous-Peak-Fit.

 4. `texture_strength_comparison_desy_2020-21_multihit.ipynb` A notebook analysing texture intensity changes from a series of synchrotron measurements recorded during high temperature deformation of Ti-6Al-4V compression specimens, with multi-hit deformation and hold stages.
 The texture data was fitted using Continuous-Peak-Fit.

+5. `texture_strength_comparison_diamond_2022.ipynb` A notebook analysing texture intensity and texture component phase fraction changes from a series of synchrotron measurements recorded as a stage-scan (X-Y) across pre-rolled Ti-6Al-4V samples.
+The alpha and beta phase texture data was used to analyse texture intensity variation and texture component phase fraction variation from stage scan synchrotron measurements using Continuous-Peak-Fit.

 *Note, the `example-data/` and `example-analysis/` folders contain instuctions for downloading data that can be used as an example analysis, but a clear external file structure should be setup to support the analysis of large synchrotron datasets.*